DEFRA/defra-ruby-style/README.md

-# defra-styles
+# Defra style

-This repository is used to manage the code style we use at DEFRA.
+This repository is used to manage the ruby code style we use at DEFRA.

 ## Installation